AssylzhanZharzhanov/FantasticBeasts/README.md

 # FantasticBeasts
-Learn Django Framework by doing Web Store
+Learn Django Framework by doing Web Store that was inpired by Harry Potter universe.